 |Labor and lumber||$9-$21, depending on the type of wood|

-For example, this pro worked with a customer to build the frame of a custom 5,000 square-foot home with 14-foot ceilings with arches and arched windows.
+In another example, the pro worked with a customer to build the frame of a custom 5,000-square-foot home with 14-foot ceilings with arches and arched windows.
 The homeowner provided materials for the job.
-The pro included the labor costs, hardware, and a crane to set the roof trusses in their overall price.
-The job took four weeks with a 6-person work crew.
+The pro included the labor costs, hardware and a crane to set the roof trusses in their overall price.
+Overall, the project cost $35,000 (or $7 per square foot).
+The job took four weeks with a six-person work crew.

 Homeowners working with a general contractor most likely will not need to directly hire the framers.
 Most general contractors work with framing crews on a regular basis and can take care of the hiring.

 Homeowners acting as the project manager on a home construction should research framing companies, read reviews and make sure all details are spelled out clearly on contracts — including labor and materials warranties — before moving forward.
 It's important to have building plans drawn and approved well in advance so that permits can be pulled when needed, either by the framers or by the homeowner.